An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Abercrombie & Fitch Co-Cl A. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how ANF stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Apparel/Footwear Retail industry.
+We show how ANF stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Family Clothing Stores industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 The history of Abercrombie & Fitch began in the nineteenth century and extends into the twenty-first century.
 Key figures who changed and influenced the course of Abercrombie & Fitch's history include co-founders David T. Abercrombie and Ezra Fitch, Limited Brands and Michael Jeffries, the former Chairman and CEO.
 David Abercrombie founded A&F in 1892 as an upscale sporting goods store.
 Forming a partnership with Ezra Fitch, the company continued to expand in the new 20th century.
 After Abercrombie left the company, Fitch became sole owner and ushered in the "Fitch Years" of continued success.
 Shortly after his retirement, the company continued to develop under a succession of other leaders until its financial fall and closing in 1977.
 Limited Brands purchased the ailing brand in 1988 and brought in Mike Jeffries, who revolutionized the image of Abercrombie & Fitch to become an upscale youthful fashion retailer.
 Today, the company is a multibillion-dollar entity continuing to experience economic expansion through the business continuance of three offshoot growing concepts and cautious international expansion into key luxury markets.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.